chm1975/chm/filecoin_consensus_visualization_toold.md

 ### Acceptance Criteria

 This proposal accept the acceptance criteria defined [here](https://github.com/filecoin-project/devgrants/blob/master/rfps/rfp-consensus-visualization-tool.md#acceptance-criteria).
-Before starting the project we will make a detailed document with the acceptance criteria based on the final defined scope.
+Between milestones 1 and 2, we will make a detailed document with the acceptance criteria based on the final defined scope.

 ## Assumptions